MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 The **AttachOptionsForConnection** has most of the attributes you might need.
 The example above shows how to specify a location to search for additional .so libraries.
 The child element **ServerOptions** enables attaching to the remote process with gdbserver instead.
 To do that, you need to specify a local gdb client (the one shipped in Visual Studio 2017 is shown above) and a local copy of the binary with symbols.
 The **SetupCommands** element enables you to pass commands directly to gdb.
 You can find all the options available in the [LaunchOptions.xsd schema](https://github.com/Microsoft/MIEngine/blob/master/src/MICore/LaunchOptions.xsd) on GitHub.

-::: moniker range="msvc-160"
+::: moniker range=">=msvc-160"

 ## <a name="separate_build_debug"></a> Specify different machines for building and debugging in MSBuild-based Linux projects

-In Visual Studio 2019 version 16.1, you can separate your remote build machine from your remote debug machine for both MSBuild-based Linux projects and CMake projects that target a remote Linux machine.
+You can separate your remote build machine from your remote debug machine for both MSBuild-based Linux projects and CMake projects that target a remote Linux machine.
 For example, you can now cross-compile on x64 and deploy to an ARM device when targeting IoT scenarios.

 By default, the remote debug machine is the same as the remote build machine (**Configuration Properties** > **General** > **Remote Build Machine**).
 To specify a new remote debug machine, right-click on the project in **Solution Explorer** and go to **Configuration Properties** > **Debugging** > **Remote Debug Machine**.